 Points by Rank

-This scatter plot was featured earlier in the week and helped to show how many points you should be attempting to get with each draft pick.
+This scatter plot helps to show to show how many points you should be attempting to get with each draft pick.
 Since then it has been updated and each position has its own logarithmic tread line.
 While it might be tough to take it all in at once.
 Filter by position to see how many points you need a player to have so it its a successful draft pick.

 We all know that while all know that quarterbacks are going to score the most points, the scarcity of good players at other positions makes them more valuable.
 With the box plots you can tell just how valuable a player is when compared with his peers and where just anyone will do when trying to fill the last few spots on your team.